Uh, pardon me, ma'am, but I couldn't help noticing that there's a Columbo statue in the middle of Budapest.

 Thanks to a tenuous familial connection, Budapest’s Falk Miksa Street is now home to a life-size bronze reproduction of Peter Falk as America’s favorite soft-spoken detective in the rumpled coat, Columbo.

 Just one more thing… At the foot of the metal lieutenant’s feet is a bronze basset hound modeled after a local dog named Franzi, who even showed up for the unveiling.
 This is of course supposed to be Columbo’s droopy-faced pet, “Dog.”
-Unfortunately, the dog does not seem to provide any further clues as to the decision-making process behind the statue’s bizarre existence.
-Maybe if Columbo was still alive, he could have solved the case.
+Unfortunately, the dog does not seem to provide any further clues to the decision-making process behind the statue’s bizarre existence.
+Maybe if Columbo were still alive, he’d be able to solve the case.